Skip to content

 The role of a Career Adviser in the Pathway Planner process:

-Before the career adviser meets the student they can access any useful information about the student's interests and plans on Careerpilot e.g the Career Tools report and also the Pathway Planner results and see answers to progression questions so they will know in advance what support the student might need.
+Before the career adviser meets the student they can access any useful information about the student's interests and plans on Careerpilot and also view the Pathway Planner results to see answers to progression questions so they will know in advance what support the student might need.

 During the guidance Careerpilot can be used to support the guidance process e.g skills quiz, what subjects they love, exploring jobs, setting action points, etc.